-The US government has shaved $3.6 billion dollars of its annual IT budget by focusing on cloud computing, data center convergence and other technology changes.
-Over half the savings have come from data center convergence alone.
+The US government has shaved $3.6 billion dollars of its annual IT budget by focusing on cloud computing, implementing unconventional data center design (converged solutions) and other technological changes.
+Over half of the savings have been possible due to data center convergence alone.

-Like the US government, corporate IT departments are quickly cottoning on to the many benefits of a converged data center.
-Companies that have already started on this journey report the following benefits.
+Like the US government, corporate IT departments are quickly cottoning on to the many benefits of a converged data center design.
+Companies that have already started on this journey report the following benefits:

-- Reduced Costs: A consolidated datacenter requires less hardware, draws less power and saves on IT personnel costs.
+- Reduced Costs: A consolidated data center requires less hardware, draws less power and also saves on IT personnel costs.

-- Increased Control: The architecture of a consolidated datacenter is more straightforward and easier to control.
+- Increased Control: The consolidated data center architecture is more straightforward and easier to control.
 Traffic patterns and volumes are more visible and clearly defined.

 - Easier to Secure: With fewer sites to manage, security is easier and costs less.
 It also reduces the need to communicate between facilities, thereby increasing the effectiveness of information security.